Mike Johnson has accused Biden of bribery. Now impeachment is in his hands

 The House Speaker’s race didn’t put the GOP’s investigations on ice, but in the weeks since Republican witnesses suggested the party did not have sufficient evidence to back an impeachment, the probe has been quieter.

-Since subpoenaing the personal financial records of Biden’s brother James Biden as well as Hunter Biden, the House Oversight Committee has pointed to two checks between the brothers labeled as personal loans that were sent after Biden exited office.
+Since subpoenaing the personal financial records of Biden’s brother, James Biden, as well as Hunter Biden, the House Oversight and Accountability Committee has pointed to two checks between the brothers labeled as personal loans that were sent after Biden exited office.

 While the GOP suggested they came after major business dealings, a $200,000 loan was repaid after James Biden’s work with an American company.
 A $40,000 check between the brothers came after Hunter Biden secured money from a Chinese company, later transferring some of the money to his uncle’s company.